lee2sman/december-adventure-2024/index.md

 I might need to put the project down for a bit and then come back to it and see what I feel compelled to do.

 Later on someone asked me about the software on Mastodon and I linked them to the repo.
 I realized maybe I should add a license and like always overthought then came back to the ACSL license.
 The person asking about the software has previous experience in p5 but not Love so I pointed them to my tutorial [From Processing to Love](https://github.com/lee2sman/processing-to-love).
 I added some additional notes on seeding pseudorandom numbers in Love, and async/sync differences in p5/processing/love.

+<div id="current"></div>

+## Dec 26

+Today I visited the New York Public Library.
+I had an appointment with a research librarian at the Gregorian Center for Research in the Humanities to help me with some research in the Dorot Jewish Division.
+I am interested in finding some resources that might inform the piece I'm working on currently, that consists of a conversation between my mom and I, and wanted to see if I could find any sources that might inform my work, or might be useful visual images to incorporate into the digital construction.
+After getting a thorough overview of research sources and databases I browsed various digital archives and then requested some old cookbooks for on-site research, thinking that they may have imagery that might potentially be useful to me.
+In the afternoon I worked on editing and cleaning up the audio interview source a bit.
+Later I did a bit of work with in code cleaning up the background scroll, and adding in the new image sources from today at the library.
+While the images don't feel like they cohere yet, I think it feels like it's cohering around the original vision I had in my head.
+I'm feeling like it's time for "studio visits."
+I'm going to show my family when I visit them this weekend, and I think I'll set up studio visits with some artist friends to start to get some feedback to see what's working or not, and if I'm on the right track.

+With just a few days left in December, I feel like this has been a useful month and gotten me on a good daily work progress.
+I hope to continue this throughout the year ahead, just as I used to do [everydays](https://leetusman.com/projects/everyday/) for a couple years and found them pretty helpful for advancing my programming as well as my art practice.
+Since I'm moving away from Javascript somewhat, and because some of these projects are 'larger', this journaling has been nice for the month, though I'm not sure I want to continue doing it to this frequency or amount of writing.

 [↑top](#)